The Future of Blogging (9 predictions + how I’m preparing)

 The future of blogging is happening right now.
 Trends in technology, audience preferences and algorithm updates are all directing this new tide.

-But blogging is far from dead.
-Great disruptions create great opportunities if you know where to look.
+But stress not — blogging is far from dead.
+Great disruptions create great opportunities (if you know where to look and you’re willing to adapt).

 So I’m future-proofing my blog by building personal brand, focusing on experience-driven content, heeding the trends and leveraging AI (not running from it).

 Blogging will always go through changes and this will hardly be the last one.
-So above all, be adaptable and stay in the know with trends and news.
+So above all, be flexible and stay in the know with trends and news.

 quin